 “But we’re the first to admit that Google is miles from where we want to be, and that being totally clear about the extent of the problem is a really important part of the solution,” he said.

 The company is also working with the Kapor Center for Social Impact, which uses information technology

-to close gender and ethnic gaps in the Silicon Valley workforce, to develop a conference in California focusing on issues of technology
+to close gender and ethnic gaps in the Silicon Valley workforce, to develop a conference in California focusing on issues of technology and diversity.

 Co-founder Freada Kapor Klein said Google is showing leadership “which has been sorely needed for a long time.”